 “You are not an Anderson.”
 She hated the name on him.
 “Besides that’s a last name.”

 “And Mercedes is a car.”
 He rolled his eyes offering to hold the money bag.
 She handed it to him and tossed her supplies backpack over her shoulder.
-This was all they had.
-A few bags of food, and supplies plus disguises, and one massive bag of cash that they’d decided to share together.
+This was all they had: a few bags of food, disguises, and one massive bag of cash that they’d decided to share together.
 Share, that was, until one of them decided to finish the other off to hide their secret.
 Two heirs, thought dead, on the run from their families with all the knowledge of an insider.
 Two heirs who had been planning since they were children to run away on their own, only to coincidentally meet by accident and discover the other’s truth.
 Two heirs who had conspired the ultimate heist, and went out of their way to ensure that they got out.

 “You going to miss my cousin?”
 Mercedes asked Anderson.
 “She was pretty.”